In this document we explain various aspects of application deployment in detail.

 You can speed up the deployment by skipping tests and clicking "deploy now" in the deployment graph in the console.

-If you have trouble rebui8lding a good package (you should not), you can download a previous package from Vespa Cloud: Use the
+If you have trouble rebuilding a good package, you can download a previous package from Vespa Cloud: Use the

 console